The ISPCC relies on fundraising to fund the majority of its work.

 - Between October 2018 and September 2019, over 46,988 volunteer hours were donated to the ISPCC by volunteers across Ireland.

 - The salary of the CEO is €110,000, and is set by the Remuneration Committee of the Board and submitted to the Board for approval.

 - In addition, the CEO has a car allowance of €10,000 due to the travel involved in the post.

 - The salary set out above is inclusive; no further payments are made and no pension contributions are made.

-You can read much more about our financial performance and our outcomes in our most recent annual report.
+You can read much more about our financial performance and our outcomes in our most recent report.
 ISPCC Commitment to Fundraising Best Practice The ISPCC has signed up to the Resolution regarding the Statement of Guiding Principles for Fundraising.